Anna Cockrell: 2020 Summer Olympics

 At the 2020 United States Olympic Trials for track and field on June 27, 2021, Cockrell placed third in the women's 400-meter hurdles event to qualify for the team alongside Sydney McLaughlin and Dalilah Muhammad.
 She broke her personal and school record in the 400-metre hurdles event with a time of 53.70, ahead of the previous record she set at the 2021 NCAA championships.

 At the Olympics, Cockrell qualified for the semifinals after coming in third in her heat race with a time of 55.37.
 She later finished in second place with a time of 54.17 in the semifinals, landing her a spot in the final.
 In the final, Cockrell appeared to finish seventh, but was later disqualified after officials discovered she had made a lane violation.

+2024 Summer Olympics

+At the 2024 Olympics in Paris, Cockrell won a silver medal in the women’s 400-metre hurdles.
+She came second to Sydney McLaughlin-Levrone, with a personal best time of 51.87sec.

+Circuit performances

 Personal life

 Cockrell has been an outspoken advocate for the mental health of student-athletes after suffering a hamstring injury on the first day of the 2019 NCAA Division I Indoor Track and Field Championships in which she blamed herself for her school's loss in the team competition.
 After exhibiting severe symptoms of depression and suicidal tendencies, she eventually sought assistance from her friends, her head coach, and a sports psychologist, all of whom she thanked in her student-athlete graduation speech at USC that later went viral.